Good Horse, Bad Horse. A Letter to Syed Saddiq.

 “He who holds the ladder is as bad as the thief.” (proverb)

-Let me share with you a story of another political youth leader and a rising star youth parliamentarian.
-He bet on the bad horse.
+Let me share with you a story of another political youth leader and a rising star youth parliamentarian called Rizmel Nazrin II.
+He bet on the bad horse (Zahid).

-When he came back from studying in USA and campaigning for Barrack Obama’s second term, he was flying high.
+When he came back from studying in the US after campaigning for Barrack Obama’s second term, he was flying high.
 He worked under Zahid Hamidi and hero-worshipped the ground Zahid walked.
 I advised him a few times not to publicly promote and publicize Zahid in his Facebook.
+He really didn’t need to publicly promote his boss, as Zahid was already so high profile as the Deputy Prime Minister at that time.

-Like Zahid, this Youth Parliamentarian failed to stand up against kleptocracy and kakistocracy in UMNO.
+Like Zahid, this youth parliamentarian failed to stand up against kleptocracy and kakistocracy in UMNO.
 Zahid like many others protected an alleged kleptocrat.
 Integrity and keeping your word is more important than your image, status, and prestige.
-The irony is this YP recently received an opportunity to do a short summer political course at Oxford University for 3 months.
+The irony is this youth parliamentarian recently received an opportunity to do a short summer political course at Oxford University for three months.

 My bet is on a young, good horse called Syed Saddiq.